HSAFoundation/HSA-Drivers-Linux-AMD/README.md

-### AMD Heterogenous System Architecture HSA - Linux kfd v0.9 release for Kaveri
+### AMD Heterogenous System Architecture (HSA) - Linux amdkfd v1.0 release for Kaveri

 ### Installation and Configuration guide

+#### What's New in kfd v1.0

+* Based on newer kernel 3.17.2
+* Based on amdkfd code, which is expected to be part of Linux kernel 3.19
+* Added two new kernel module parameters:
+  * Number of HSA processes - default is 32 and maximum is 512
+  * Number of queues per HSA process - default is 128 and maximum is 1024
+* Improved Kaveri microcode
+* Various bug fixes
+* Supports Ubuntu 14.04 and Fedora 21

 #### What's New in kfd v0.9